Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Tower Hamlets and are not the council.
 About us

-The Overview & Scrutiny Committee of Tower Hamlets Council met on Monday 30 September 2024 to discuss a call-in regarding the Domiciliary Care Service Contract award.
-The committee ultimately decided to take no further action on the call-in, thereby confirming the original cabinet decision.
+The Overview & Scrutiny Committee met to discuss a call-in regarding the Domiciliary Care Service Contract award.
+The committee resolved to take no further action on the call-in, thereby confirming the original cabinet decision.

 Domiciliary Care Service Contract Award Call-In

-Ultimately, the committee resolved to take no further action on the call-in, thereby confirming the original cabinet decision.
-The Chair, Councillor Jahed Choudhury, also noted that he had been given insufficient information regarding the cabinet report prior to agreeing to its urgency, stating he was not directly informed of the contract's approximate £190 million value and was not provided with the full unrestricted report.
+The Chair, Councillor Jahed Choudhury, noted that he had been given insufficient information regarding the Cabinet report prior to agreeing to its urgent consideration, and was not fully informed of the contract's £190 million value.
+He requested that such oversights not happen again in the future.

 Attendees